 Our time spent in Malaysia consisted of visiting some really cool places, including the likes of the lush jungles of Taman Negara and the bustling atmospheric city of Kuala Lumpur.
-However, my favourite spot in Malaysia was the idyllic Perhentian Islands, hands down.
+However, my favourite spot in Malaysia were the idyllic Perhentian Islands, hands down.
 Why was this, you may ask?

 I was actually lucky enough to spend my 23rd birthday in this beautiful location and me and my friends spent the day snorkelling in the translucent blue waters.
 It was perhaps the best snorkelling I’ve ever done to this day, as we were able to swim with turtles and lots and lots of blacktip reef sharks – definitely a birthday first!
-The rest of the day was spent being treated to massages and tequila sunrises on the beach – relaxation at its prime.
+The rest of the day was spent being treated to massages and tequila sunrises on the beach.
+Relaxation at its prime!

 If you’re not into snorkelling or scuba diving then admittedly things to do on the islands are quite limited.
 However if you’re partial to some laid-back chill time, then perfect!
 As well as our underwater activities we spent a lot of time simply beach-bumming, watching gorgeous orange sunsets and gauging on delicious beach barbeques.
 It really was a very relaxing time during our travels, so if you take a trip to Malaysia don’t hesitate to make a stopover at the Perhentians!